Payum/Payum/docs/symfony/get-it-started.md

 ## Prepare order

 Now we can create an order.
-Create a capture token and delegate the job to capture action.
+In the last line the user is redirected to an URL which is handled by [`CaptureController ::doAction()`](https://github.com/Payum/PayumBundle/blob/fd930cb9516c8a5f19b4eeae35c8e37eea77ce11/Controller/CaptureController.php#L30)

 ```php
 <?php